 ‘Nitin Sekar has written a fascinating tale of life in a Bengali village in

 the jungle, at the frontline of the human-wildlife conflict.
-What’s Left
+The Elephant Jungle

 Peter Singer,